-The Annexure referred to in our Independent Auditors' Report to the members of the Company on the standalone financial statements of KM Sugar Mills Limited for the year ended 31st March, 2022, we report that:
+The Annexure referred to in our Independent Auditors' Report to the members of the Company on the financial statements of KM Sugar Mills Limitedfor the year ended 31st March, 2023, we report that:

-- (i) In respect of Company's Property, Plant and Equipment and Intangible Assets: - (a) The Company is maintaining proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment (PPE) and relevant details of right-of-use assets on the basis of available information; - (b) The Company has maintained proper records showing full particulars of intangible assets. - (c) The Property, Plant and Equipment of the Company have been physically verified by the management at reasonable intervals as per information provided to us and as explained; no material discrepancies were noticed on such verification; - (d) Based on our examination of lease agreement for land on which building is constructed, we report that, the title in respect of self-constructed buildings and title deeds of all other immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favourof the lessee), disclosed in the standalonefinancial statements included under Property, Plant and Equipment are held in the name of the Company as at the balance sheet date. - (e) The company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year.
+- (i) In respect of Company's Property, Plant and Equipment and Intangible Assets: - (a) The Company is maintaining proper records showing full particulars including quantitative details and situation ofProperty, Plant and Equipment (PPE) and relevant details of right-of -use assets on the basis of available information; - (b) The Company has maintained proper records showing full particulars of intangible assets; - (c) The fixed assets of the Company have been physically verified by the management at reasonable intervals as per information provided to us and as explained; no material discrepancies were noticed on such verification; - (d) Based on our examination of lease agreement for land on which building is constructed, we report that, the title in respect of self-constructed buildings and title deeds of all other immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favourof the lessee), disclosed in the financial statements included under Property, Plant and Equipment are held in the name of the Company as at the balance sheet date; - (e) The company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year;

-- (f) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the BenamiTransactions(Prohibition)Act, 1988(as amended in2016) and rules made there under. - (ii)(a) According to the information and explanations given to us, the inventories have been physically verified by the management to the extent practicable at reasonable intervals during the year and as explained, there was no material discrepancies noticed on such verification. - (b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of Rs.5 crore, in aggregate, during the year from banks on the basis of security of current assets and the statements filed with the banksby the company are in agreement with the books of account other than those set out in Note No. 37.34 having difference because of statements filed with the lenders are based on provisional basis and also because of exclusion of certain current assets in the statement filed with the lenders. - (iii)(a)The Company has, during the year, made investments in one company and provided loans to one company other than subsidiary, joint ventures and associates during the year in respect of which:
+- (f) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the BenamiTransactions(Prohibition)Act, 1988(as amended in2016) and rules made there under. - (ii)(a) According to the information and explanations given to us, the inventories have been physically verified by the management to the extent practicable at reasonable intervals during the year and as explained, there was no material discrepancies noticed on such verification. - (b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of Rs.5 crore, in aggregate, during the year from banks on the basis of security of current assets and the statements filed with the banksby the company arein agreement with books of accountother than those set out in Note No.38.33 having difference because of statements filed with the lenders are based on provisional basis and also because of exclusion of certain current assets in the statement filed with lenders. - (iii)(a) The Company has, in previous year, made investments in two companies and provided loans to one company other than subsidiary, joint ventures and associates during the year in respect of which: